traefik/traefik/docs/user-guide/cluster-docker-consul.md

 ## Migrate configuration to Consul

-We created a special Træfik command to help configuring your Key Value store from a Træfik TOML configuration file and / or CLI flags.
+We created a special Træfik command to help configuring your Key Value store from a Træfik TOML configuration file and/or CLI flags.

 ## Deploy a Træfik cluster